OathPros/COMP3/source/patterns/nav/view-switchers.rst

 .. image:: /img/adw-screenshots/view-switcher-title-dark.png
    :class: dark

 A view switcher is a control that allows switching between a small number of predefined views.
-For example, a music application could show different views for artists, albums and playlists.
+For example, a music app could show different views for artists, albums and playlists.

 Guidelines
 ----------